nuaimat/GuessSketch/README.md

 JSON : to produce output in JSON format

-PS: please refer to constants.java file inside the android app and inside the middle layer to change hardcoded folder paths.
+PS: please refer to constants.java file inside the android app and inside the middle layer to change hardcoded folder paths, please don't blame me for not fixing this, i didn't have enough time to rewrite this in a proper way..